OS1ZA/Front-End-Tasks/README.md

 # Demo

-This HTML File is for Week-1 Task \
-Its a Vehicle Registeration System that you can register multiple Type Of Vehicles
+This HTML File contain all the tasks of the Front-End Course from Computiq Its a Vehicle Registeration System that you can register multiple Type Of Vehicles